 The Building Act and council inspections serve as a baseline for acceptable construction, not as a guarantee of superior quality or workmanship.
 Council inspectors typically have limited time at each property and focus primarily on specific code requirements rather than overall construction quality or potential future issues.

-Wellington’s position as New Zealand’s windiest city and its high seismic risk zone create specific requirements for home construction that differ from other regions.
-Understanding these local conditions helps explain why independent inspections are particularly valuable for Wellington properties.
+Wellington’s position as New Zealand’s windiest city and its location in a high seismic risk zone create specific requirements for home construction that differ from those in other regions.
+Understanding these local conditions helps explain why independent inspections are particularly valuable for properties in Wellington.

 Wellington’s notorious wind conditions can test even the best construction methods.
 New homes must be built to withstand not just strong winds but also the wind-driven rain that frequently accompanies Wellington’s southerlies.
 This requires careful attention to: